 Bears vs. Packers: Five Takeaways From Week 1 Match-up

-Sep 13, 2015; Chicago, IL, USA; Chicago Bears running back Matt Forte (22) runs past Green Bay Packers cornerback Sam Shields (37) during the second quarter at Soldier Field.
+Sep 13, 2015; Chicago, IL, USA; Green Bay Packers quarterback Aaron Rodgers (12) passes the ball during the second quarter against the Chicago Bears at Soldier Field.
 Mandatory Credit: Dennis Wierzbicki-USA TODAY Sports

 The Bears’ new 3-4 defense actually had a nice start to the season.
 In the first half, they held Rodgers and company to only 10 points, as they headed to the locker room with a 13-10 lead.
 The Packers were able to exploit them in the second half however, scoring 21 points to lead them to victory.

 As we talked about before, the secondary was awful.
 However, they are not the only ones to blame, as the pass rush gave them no help throughout the contest.
 The Bears not only finished the game without a sack, they were never even close, as them being shut-out from quarterback hits proves.
 Rodgers had a clean pocket all afternoon.
 Whenever he needed to make a play, he did so with no pressure in his face.